 The equipment needed to run a manufacturing plant is costly and expensive to replace.
 Furthermore, equipment downtime leads to lost production, which directly impacts profits.
-Replacing reactive maintenance with proactive maintenance through the implementation of CMMS software will give you more control of your manufacturing plant and help you prevent equipment breakdown and failure.
+Replacing reactive maintenance with proactive maintenance through the implementation of CMMS software for manufacturing plants will give you more control and help you prevent equipment breakdown and failure.

 Implementing computerized maintenance management software at your manufacturing plant is one of the best decisions that you could make.
 Unfortunately, executives often see maintenance as a cost center rather than something that adds value and helps increase the company’s profitability.

 The benefits of implementing maintenance software in a manufacturing plant are numerous.
-Discussing the following benefits of computerized maintenance management software with upper management could justify the software’s cost.
+Discussing the following benefits of CMMS software for manufacturing with upper management could justify the software’s cost.